pthu/sahd/docs/words/chozeh.md

 <b>A.1</b>  The dictionaries keep with the obvious (and correct) sense and translate  <span dir="rtl">חֹזֶה</span> as ‘seer’.
 Zorell, 230 translates ‘<i>videns</i> sc.
 Divina, a Deo sibi revelata, vates, propheta’. <i>HAL</i> and Ges<sup><small>18</small></sup> translate ‘Seher’.
 BDB and <i>DCH</i> have ‘seer’.
 The only confusion is with Isa 28:15 which is not always distinguished, and often translated as ‘vision’ (BDB), while <i>HAL</i> and <i>DCH</i> list this word as
 <span dir="rtl">חֹזֶה</span> II, ‘agreement’.

-<b>A.2</b>  Adducing Lee and Jastrow, Paul and Zevit suggest that  <span dir="rtl">חֹזֶה</span> should be understood as a technical term for a court diviner, while  <span dir="rtl">נָבִיא</span> refers to any kind of prophet.[^27] Jastrow does not merely identify the  <span dir="rtl">חֹזֶה</span> as a court diviner, but argues that because the term is also used to describe (Levitical) singers Heman, Asaf and Ethan, it follows that it ‘belongs to an early period in the religious history of the Hebrews, when divination formed a part of the priestly office and before the period of the differentiation of the diviner from the true prophet of Jahweh and the concomitant differentiation between ‘prophet’ and ‘priest’’ (Jastrow 1909:50-51).
+<b>A.2</b>  Adducing Lee and Jastrow, Paul and Zevit suggest that  <span dir="rtl">חֹזֶה</span> should be understood as a technical term for a court diviner, while  <span dir="rtl">נָבִיא</span> refers to any kind of prophet.<sup id="fnref:27"><a href="#footnote" data-toggle="modal" onclick="show_modal('fn:27')">27</a></sup> Jastrow does not merely identify the  <span dir="rtl">חֹזֶה</span> as a court diviner, but argues that because the term is also used to describe (Levitical) singers Heman, Asaf and Ethan, it follows that it ‘belongs to an early period in the religious history of the Hebrews, when divination formed a part of the priestly office and before the period of the differentiation of the diviner from the true prophet of Jahweh and the concomitant differentiation between ‘prophet’ and ‘priest’’ (Jastrow 1909:50-51).
 This connection to music means, according to Jastrow, that they were of a lower status similar to those of the ‘singing dervishes whom Saul encounters’, i.e. <span dir="rtl">נְבִיאִים</span> (Jastrow 1909:51).
 The difference between the  <span dir="rtl">רֹאֶה</span> and the  <span dir="rtl">חֹזֶה</span> lies in that the  <span dir="rtl">רֹאֶה</span> is available to everybody while the  <span dir="rtl">חֹזֶה</span> is the official diviner.
 Jastrow further distinguishes between the two titles and describes the  <span dir="rtl">רֹאֶה</span> as a technical diviner who works on materials which are to some extent controllable (i.e. hepatoscopy, where the diviner has access to the liver through slaughtering an animal), whereas the  <span dir="rtl">חֹזֶה</span> is a technical diviner who reads more haphazard signs such as bird-flight or clouds.

 <b>A.3</b>  Many scholars take the term
-<span dir="rtl">חֹזֶה</span> to be the Judean term for ‘seer’ and thus as the Southern equivalent of the Northern  <span dir="rtl">נביא</span>.[^30]
+<span dir="rtl">חֹזֶה</span> to be the Judean term for ‘seer’ and thus as the Southern equivalent of the Northern  <span dir="rtl">נביא</span>.<sup id="fnref:30"><a href="#footnote" data-toggle="modal" onclick="show_modal('fn:30')">30</a></sup>

 <b>A.4</b>  While Fuhs (1978:245-48) interprets  <span dir="rtl">חֹזֶה</span> as an old technical term he argues against Zevit’s thesis (1975) and that it is a loan from an Aramaic technical term on account of the few  attestations in Aramaic inscriptions and because most of the biblical attestations for a court diviner are in the Chrononistic History and therefore late.
-Further, according to Fuhs, Amos 7:12 also militates against such a reading as in that verse Amaziah acknowledges Amos’ office as ‘seer’.[^32] Fuhs’ argument here relies both on the antiquity of Amos 7:12, that it relays the wording correctly, and that Amaziah uses the term correctly.
+Further, according to Fuhs, Amos 7:12 also militates against such a reading as in that verse Amaziah acknowledges Amos’ office as ‘seer’.<sup id="fnref:32"><a href="#footnote" data-toggle="modal" onclick="show_modal('fn:32')">32</a></sup> Fuhs’ argument here relies both on the antiquity of Amos 7:12, that it relays the wording correctly, and that Amaziah uses the term correctly.

 <b>A.5</b>  In 1 Chron  25:5; 2 Chron 29:30; 35:15,  <span dir="rtl">חֹזֶה</span> is applied to various individuals who are (according to 2 Chron 29:30, levitical) singers whose actions are described with  <span dir="rtl">נבא</span>, <i>niph.</i> While it is true that  this seems to suggest that these singers are acting prophetically, it is equally likely that  <span dir="rtl">חֹזֶה</span> and  <span dir="rtl">נבא</span> <i>niph.</i>, have changed their meaning sufficiently so that they can be used for the performance of cultic music and possibly dance (Fuhs 1978:248-49).
 If, following Mowinckel, there was an institution of cultic prophecy in pre-exilic (Israel and) Judah, the transfer of the two verbs to the musical cult performers appears plausible.